david-risney/OpenSearchProviderToHTML/README.md

 ## Usage

+Copy sp.xslt to the same origin as your provider XML file.
-Add the following line to the top of your OpenSearch provider XML
+Add the following line to the top of your OpenSearch provider XML.

-    <?xml-stylesheet href="http://david-risney.github.io/OpenSearchProviderToHTML/sp.xslt" type="text/xsl"?>
+    <?xml-stylesheet href="sp.xslt" type="text/xsl"?>

 ## License